mattlianje/etl4py/README.md

 **Powerful, whiteboard-style ETL**

-A lightweight, zero-dependency library for writing beautiful ✨🍰, type-safe Python dataflows that run **_anywhere_**: from raspberry-pi, to massive clusters.
+A lightweight, single-file + zero-dependency DSL for writing beautiful ✨🍰, type-safe Python dataflows that run **_anywhere_**: from raspberry-pi, to massive clusters.

 ## Features
 - Type-safe pipelines with full mypy support